Hoyasumii/avengers-endgame/README.md

 ROCKET: All right.
 Here's the deal, Tubby: You're gonna charm her and I'm gonna poke her with this thing, [He holds up a device.] and extract the Reality Stone and get gone, lickety-split.

 THOR: I'll be right back, okay?
-There's a wine cellar, tha
+There's a wine cellar, that